muffinresearch/cog/README.md

 Examples are rendered and written out into html files that are included in the styleguide via resizable iframes.

+## Status

+This project is undergoing some major refactoring presently.
+So there may be breaking changes.

 ## Example and docs

 The docs of this tree are rendered with cog itself (so meta :)).
 Check them out here: http://cog.muffinresear.ch/